 OPM evaluates health plan performance across nine major health issues in the FEHB population.
 View the health issues in the table of contents to view each health plans’ performance compared to United States National Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Point of Service Organization (POS), and All Lines of Business (LOB) Averages.

 View a detailed explanation of OPM’s health plan evaluation system and scoring process.

 Healthcare Effectiveness Data and Information Set (HEDIS®), source of the data presented on this web page, is a registered trademark of the National Committee for Quality Assurance (NCQA).
 View more information on the collection and assessment of HEDIS.

 For nine major health issues, OPM collects and analyses Healthcare Effectiveness Data and Information Set (HEDIS*) metrics.
-HEDIS metrics are a set of standardized performance measures that allow you to compare Federal Employees Health Benefits (FEHB) health plan performance to the National Average health plan performance.
+HEDIS metrics are a set of standardized performance measures that allow you to compare Federal Employees Health Benefits (FEHB) health plan performance industry benchmark percentiles of plan performance.

 * HEDIS is sponsored, supported, and maintained by the National Committee for Quality Assurance (NCQA).
 More information on HEDIS and NCQA.